-- Don’t be content to just show customers the merch.
-Push yourself to get them to buy it from you, today, at full price.
+- Don’t be content just to show customers the merchandise.
+Push yourself to get them to buy it from you, today at full price.

-These are by no means all the answers to using personality styles in retail sales and customer service, but they do give you some of the highlights.
-By the way, you can click each personality above to learn more.
+These are not all the answers to using personality styles in retail sales and customer service, but they give you some of the highlights.

 Remember, we have a course in the SalesRX training program as well.